cmaenner/keycloak-getting-started/README.md

-# Keycloak Development with Kind, Crossplane & Docusaurus
+# Keycloak Environment with Kind & Crossplane

-This project demonstrates modern identity management deployment using Kubernetes, showcasing Keycloak deployment with Crossplane for infrastructure as code and Docusaurus for documentation.
+This project demonstrates modern identity management deployment using Kubernetes, showcasing Keycloak deployment with Crossplane for infrastructure as code.

 ## 🏗️ Project Structure